-- To receive, consider and adopt the Audited Financial Statements for the financial year ended 31 December 2023 together with the Directors' Statement and the Auditors' Report thereon. - 2.
-To approve the payment of Directors' fees of S\$252,836 for the financial year ended Resolution 2 31 December 2023 (2022: S\$298,000). - 3.
-To declare a final dividend of 0.38 Singapore cent per ordinary share (tax-exempt Resolution 3 one-tier) for the financial year ended 31 December 2023. - 4.
-To re-elect the following Directors of the Company, retiring by rotation pursuant to Regulation 89 of the Company's Constitution: - (i) Mr Koh Wee Seng; and
+- To receive, consider and adopt the Audited Financial Statements for the financial year ended 31 December 2024 together with the Directors' Statement and the Auditors' Report thereon. - 2.
+To approve the payment of Directors' fees of S\$221,131 for the financial year ended Resolution 2 31 December 2024.
+(2023: S\$252,836) - 3.
+To declare a final dividend of 0.38 Singapore cent per ordinary share (tax-exempt Resolution 3 one-tier) for the financial year ended 31 December 2024. - 4.
+To note the retirement of Ms Ko Lee Meng as a Director of the Company, who is retiring pursuant to Regulation 89 of the Company's Constitution and will not be seeking for re-election as a Director.